English (ENGL)

 ENGL 237 Black Women Writers: US (3 credits)

 Prerequisite(s): ENGL 110, ENGL 111, ENGL 113, ENGL 114, WRIT 106 or HONP 101.
 This introductory survey course reads the literature - slave narratives, novels, poetry, drama, short fiction, essays, memoirs, autobiographies - by Black women from early slave narratives to the present.
 The works are read from socio-historical and cultural perspectives, and significant attention is given to the unique strategies and structures distinguishing an African American female aesthetic and critical tradition.
-Meets World Cultures Requirement.
+Satisfies SEEDS Literary and Artistic Analysis student learning outcome in alignment with Educated Citizenry value.
+Meets World Cultures graduation requirement.

 ENGL 238 Black Writers in the United States: A Survey (3 credits)